motmot/fview/fview-plugin-writing.rst

 * Implement your realtime processing logic in your class's ``process_frame()`` method.
 Note that this code will be run in a separate thread of execution from the GUI, so be careful to avoid share memory structures without locking.
+The `buf` argument is a numpy array (or else supports the numpy array interface).
 * Optionally, handle the various options allowed by FView.
 * Finally, register your FView plugin.